BIVROST/360WebPlayer/README.md

 Installation
 ------------

-1. Download the JS and CSS files [here][download-link] and put them on your server.
+1. [Download the JS and CSS files][section-download] and put them on your server.
 2. Link to the CSS and JS files anywhere in the HTML (for example in the head):
    ```html
    <link rel="stylesheet" href="bivrost.css" />